 If you’re based in the UK and thinking about working as a UX designer knowing how much you can get paid there is a good place to start.
 There are many factors that will affect what you can earn as a UX designer and location is just one.

-For this article we analysed data on UX salaries from Payscale.com for three major UK cities to give you an idea of pay rates in the country.
+For this article, we analysed data on UX salaries from Payscale and Glassdoor for three major UK cities to give you an idea of pay rates in the country.

 Location and UX Designer Salary in the UK – at a glance